ycleong/fNIRS-fMRI_models/README.md

 from a separate group, as these are independent samples.
 If you have data from the same subject, this code can be easily adapted to fit the model to a subject’s fNIRS and test it on the same subject’s fMRI data.

-## Data Format

-For the specifics regarding data format, we have created this model to take in the fNIRS and fMRI data as a 3D matrix that contains number of subjects by timepoint by number of ROIs.
-For the fMRI data used in this model, there should not be any NaNs present within matrices.
-These NaNs can be adjusted for by imputing using the mean, which was a component of our initial analysis.
-On the other hand, the fNIRS data can have NaNs present in the matrices.
-The modeling scripts will impute by taking the mean of all other subjects.